syncfusion-content/wpf-docs/wpf/PivotGrid/RTL-support.md

 ---
 layout: post
-title: RTL Support
+title: Right to Left Support
-description: RTL support
+description: Right to left support
 platform: wpf
 control: Pivot grid
 documentation: ug
 ---

-# RTL Support
+# Right to Left Support

 PivotGrid provides support to display the contents of the Grid from right-to-left.
 It can be achieved by setting the `FlowDirection` property of the PivotGrid control to "RightToLeft".